 In addition certain treemaps are inherently interesting because of the data displayed or patterns revealed.
 The aesthetic choices appeal to different viewers and the data displayed also triggers interest by different viewers.
 So even though treemaps are constrained by algorithmic rules, the aesthetic and data choices leave much room for creative explorations.

 The absolute size as hung on a wall or seen on a screen also changes the impact on viewers, as does the texture or reflectivity of the medium.
 Other choices that influence the impact are the number of regions and number of levels in the hierarchy.

-I believe that some topics yield data that have more vitality and interest for viewers: maybe sports data, political elections, Hollywood films, popular music, nature, pets, health, science, etc. For example, would the carbon emissions of countries around the world produce a treemap that could be laid out by the slice-and-dice or squarified algorithms and then colored in a way that would engage the eye and mind?
+I believe that some topics yield data that have more salience for viewers: maybe sports data, political elections, Hollywood films, popular music, nature, pets, health, science, etc. For example, would the carbon emissions of countries around the world produce a treemap that could be laid out by the slice-and-dice or squarified algorithms and then colored in a way that would engage the eye and mind?
 Would the batting averages of all the players for the Washington Nationals (or New York Yankees or Boston Red Sox) interest sports fans?